kasun-dev/laundryProProject/README.md

 # Laundry Pro - Laundry Management System

-## Developers

-- Takeshi Dilshan
-- Ravindu Ishan
-- Kasun Sampath

 ## Summary
 LaundryPro is a simple laundry management system.
 Its primary use is to manage the day to day activites and functions of a laundry outlet or service.
+This project was designed for project submission of OOP module at the university of SLIIT.

+## Developers

+- Takeshi Dilshan -
+- Ravindu Ishan - it22358752
+- Kasun Sampath -

 ## Features and Functions
 #### Management side